wabbajack-tools/mod-lists/modlist-descriptions.md

 #### This document will provide a short summary of each modlist, and what mods you should familiarize yourself with prior to playing the game.

-#### Looking for a specific mod?
-Check the [Archive Search](https://www.wabbajack.org/#/modlists/search/all)!
-Check the box next to “Name” and click the Cloud, give it a few seconds to load, then search for whatever mod you want!

-#### The list below only covers official modlists.
-Unofficial modlists can be viewed by ticking the checkbox in the Wabbajack application.
+#### The list below only covers featured modlists.
+Other modlists can be viewed by adjusting the gallery filters in the Wabbajack application.

 ---